nbogie/processing5-v2-global-mode-js-with-typechecking-easiest-setup/readme.md

 ### Current issues and limitations:

 -   The p5 types have been downloaded locally and saved in myTypes/ and would need updated when the user wants to use a later version of p5.js.
-    -   this is much simplified when you have an installation of node.
+    -   If you have node.js installed, this is much simplified - see [this alternative starter](https://github.com/nbogie/p5-v2-js-typechecked-global-mode-with-node-starter) in that case.

 ## Other p5 project starters

 Are you looking or project starter for p5 v1 ? v2?
 TS?
 JS with type-checking?
 Global mode ?
 Instance Mode?

 Check out https://github.com/nbogie/p5-beyond-the-web-editor-neill/blob/main/docs/starter-projects.md